 If the Android device running Slideshow app has a camera (either integrated, like a camera on tablet, or USB camera), it can be used for detecting how many people are currently in the area in front of the camera.
-This number can be used for estimating how many people can see what is on the screen at the moment and for either triggering a content or for further analytical and statistical purposes.
+This number can be used for estimating how many people can see what is on the screen at the moment and for either interactively triggering a content on the screen or for further analytical and statistical purposes.

 If you would like to further integrate the face detection feature with an external system, please contact us.

 Following steps are needed for enabling face detection: